 Oil Door Locks

-We don’t think much about our door locks until the key breaks off in the cylinder.
+We don’t think much about our car door locks until the key breaks off in the cylinder.
 Keep these delicate mechanisms moving freely with a blast of dry graphite powder.
 You may need to push the dust protector flap back slightly with a small metal nail file to get at the lock.
 A quick pump of the tube will dispense enough graphite.
 Move the lock cylinder with your key several times to work the graphite into the mechanism.
 Do this to your trunk lock as well.
 These often-overlooked services can extend the life of your vehicle.

 Oil Gas Tank Lid